Taabbie/alx-system_engineering-devops/README.md

-This is for creating symbolic links
+This is for copying html files